webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Shepherds-the-Community.md

 ---
 aliases:
-  - Shepherds the Community
+- "Shepherds the Community"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Support
-title: Shepherds the Community
-collection: Foci
-kind: Compendium
 ---

 ## Shepherds the Community
 You keep the place where you live safe from all danger.